benvonwyl/auto-mowers/README.md

 ## Inputs

 ### filepath
-A file path must be specifed with the option --filepath
+A file path must be specifed with the arg --filepath

 if it doesnt the console will display suggestion :